Autherain/flask_api_crawler_arxiv/README.md

 #### Python Cron Service

 The Python Cron service is responsible for scheduled tasks and jobs.
 It utilizes a Docker image built from the provided Dockerfile.
 The service is configured with UTC timezone and logs are maintained in a separate volume.
 It depends on the MongoDB service and is connected to the backend network.
 The code used is the same as the entire project.
-The cron will only inject data from the "cs" arxset.
+The cron will only inject data from the "cs" arxset every day at 23:00 (11 pm).

 #### Web Server with NGINX